-Poutine is a Quebecois dish of french fries, gravy and cheese curds.
-It can be a time-consuming dish to make from scratch at home so I’ve come up with a quick and easy way to have it anytime I’m craving this lazy poutine recipe!
+Poutine is a Quebecois dish of french fries, gravy, and cheese curds.
+It can be a time-consuming dish to make from scratch at home so I’ve come up with a quick and easy way to have it anytime I’m craving poutine!

 Lazy Baked Potato Poutine